Preface content

 • A building working under positive pressure.

-• One Incubation room with the capacity for incubating 320 eggs per week.
+• One incubation room with the capacity for incubating 320 eggs per week.

 • Hatchery with the capacity for hatching 300 fertilised eggs per week.